MathewKJ2048/nixos-dotfiles/README.md

 sudo nixos-rebuild switch --flake .#nixos
 ```

-The build command `sudo nixos-rebuild switch --flake .#nixos` takes a lot of time during the first run, since it has to fetch and install every app.
+The build command `sudo nixos-rebuild switch --flake .#nixos` takes a lot of time during the first run, since it has to fetch and install every package.

 To rebuild after changes, the same command is used.
 The build command is aliased to `nrsf` for future rebuilds, for convenience.